MattBCoding/druid-pp5/README.md

 * The Django documentation was used extensively during development of this project
 * The HTMX documentation was used as a reference source for the development of the HTMX features
 * The Django AllAuth documentation was used as a reference and a guide for implementing the package and its features.
-* The Cloudinary documentation was used extensively during development to setup the configuration between django and the cloudinary apis
 * The Code Institute reference material was used as a general reference for things that I had previously done during the course.
 * All other resources used are referenced where appropriate.

-##### Other Libraries Used

 ## Deployment